Eddington-Residents-Association/website/docs/events-help.md

 * Recruit volunteers
 * Promote the event by email, online and in print

+<a name="support_criteria"></a>

 We might not be able to help with all of the above for a proposed event.
-Events are more likely to be good candidates for ERA support and promotion the more they fulfill the following criteria:
+Events are more likely to be good candidates for ERA support and promotion the more they fulfil the following criteria:

-* The event is organised by an Eddington resident and open to all residents
+* Open to all residents
-* The event is solely or primarily for the benefit of Eddington residents
+* Solely or primarily for the benefit of Eddington residents
-* The event takes place within a short walk of Storey’s Field Centre
+* Takes place within a short walk of Eddington Square
-* The event is free or cheap compared to similar alternatives
+* Free or cheap compared to similar alternatives
-* The event is novel, i.e. not a regularly scheduled event
+* Organised by an Eddington resident
+* Novel

 Examples of events which the ERA have supported include: The Jubilee Picnic, Eddington Eats, Film Club, Quiz Night, Diwali Celebrations.